MrF3lix/generative-model-evaluation-toolkit/README.md

 |`samples`|Number|None|If provided only the specified number of sampels are taken from the dataset.
 Otherwise all samples are used.|

 ### `classifier`
 Configurations related to the classifier.
+Multiple classifiers can be used.

 |Name|Type / Options|Default|Description|
 |-|-|-|-|